ViralTexts/gtr-clusters/clusters/18571114-sn85025181-AMothersInfluence.md

 afcked me not to drink, and then I made a resolution of
 total abstinence, at a time when I waa sole constituent
 member of my own body, and that I have adhered to it
-through all time, I owe it to my mother.
+through all time, I owe it to my mother.&quot;
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:ncu:batch_ncu_lumber_ver01:data:sn84026536:00295879099:1859100701:0584/pct:51.862693,86.803779,15.313997,7.941350/!600,600/0/default.jpg"/>
 </td>